 Man has done something similar with his own inventions.
 Any development or idea that is good and beneficial is retained and further improved.
 Changes that turn out to be profitless or even retrograde are discarded and forgotten.

-Cars have evolved from cumbersome vehicles that drank huge quantities of petrol and crawled along at slow speeds into the sleek, efficient aerodynamic wonders we have now.
+Cars have evolved from cumbersome machines that drank huge quantities of petrol and crawled along at slow speeds into the efficient aerodynamic vehicles we have now.
 They began as status symbols for the rich which bumped along at walking speed with runners out in front to clear the way.
 They developed lights, horns, heating, speed, comfort, locking systems, efficiency and many other features they did not originally have.
 Their price has come down to the level at which everyone in a developed county expects to own one.

 Computers have evolved in a most spectacular manner from the dinosaurs of the fifties to the technical wizardry of today.